Faye Emerson: Television and theater

 In 1948, Emerson had transitioned to television and had begun acting in various anthology series, including The Chevrolet Tele-Theatre, The Philco Television Playhouse, and Goodyear Television Playhouse.
 She served as host for several short-lived talk shows and musical/variety shows, including Paris Cavalcade of Fashions (1948) and The Faye Emerson Show (CBS, 1950).

 She was hostess and narrator of NBC's Cavalcade of Fashion from August 13 to December 16, 1948...The Faye Emerson Show (CBS) debuted on October 24, 1949 and ended, April 12, 1952.
-During that time, she was also a member of the glamor panel on NBC's Leave It To The Girls and a frequent guest on Who Said That.
+During that time, she was also a member of the glamour panel on NBC's Leave It to The Girls and a frequent guest on Who Said That.
 She was working steadily at both the networks.
 In addition to her CBS show, she starred in another Faye Emerson Show for NBC from April 15 to May 20, 1950.
-When it ended, she appeared on another for NBC: Fifteen With Faye.
+When it ended, she appeared on another for NBC: Fifteen with Faye.

 In November 1948, Emerson hosted Paris Cavalcade Of Fashions, filmed for movie theaters and aired on NBC (Julie Gibson later replaced her).
 In 1949, Emerson began hosting The Faye Emerson Show, a 15-minute show, sometimes appearing on CBS and NBC simultaneously, which, though it lasted only one season, gave her wide exposure.
 According to author Gabe Essoe in The Book of TV Lists, on one of the show's segments, her low-cut gown slipped and "she exposed her ample self coast to coast."
 The show was broadcast from a studio CBS built on the sixth floor of the Stork Club building.
 The studio, a complete replica of the Stork Club's Cub Room, was built for The Stork Club, also seen on CBS beginning in 1950.
 The Stork Club aired 15 minutes before The Faye Emerson Show.
 Fifteen with Faye aired from June to August 1950 on NBC.